holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 </style>
 ```

-This section is a template for the CSS styles that get applied to the HTML in the `<main>` section of the component.
+This section is a template for the CSS styles that get applied to the HTML in the `<ClientProvider>` section of the component.
 You can also use reactive variables here, and the styling will update whenever the variables change.
 These scaffolded styles set the component up with some basic layout to make it readable at small and large window sizes.

 **All Svelte components follow this general pattern**. `App.svelte` has special status as the root component, but otherwise it's just like any other component.